weizai520530/TradeTracker/README.md

 # TradeTracker
-Track trading activities, custom rules on sectors/individual stocks, make notes &amp; reflections on trades.
+Track trading activities, follow rules on set type of trades and goals, make notes &amp; reflections on trades.
+Be reminded on preset goals and target/stop price, follow trading discipline